EPISODE 14, SCENE 96:

 Road Outta Town

 [Setting: The Cheap Whiskey Tour bus idles.
 Stagehands load guitars.
+Steam breathes from manhole covers.
 Everyone’s buzzing except Lorenzo, who looks like he’s leaving Earth.
 Morgan trembles in her crate by the stairwell.]

 I told her we were just going for a ride.